 I predict that Dunham’s book is going to be a best-seller.
 Why?
 She is ludicrous, sensible, ingenious and she has a way with words.
 Plus, she already has an Emmy-award winning TV show.
 That is basically a recipe for prosperity.

 Do you plan on reading Dunham’s book?
-Why or why not?girls, HBO, lena dunham, Random House
+Why or why not?Tags: girls, HBO, lena dunham, Random House